Over 100 Free Things To Do

 15. Awe-Inspiring Architecture: Thorncrown Chapel in Eureka Springs was named among the top four buildings of the 20th century by the American Institute of Architects; eesigned by world-renowned Arkansas architect, the late E. Fay Jones.

 16. Historic Rest: Fayetteville’s National Cemetery was established in 1867 for burial of the remains of Union soldiers killed in the region.
-The Confederate Cemetery is located just a few blocks away.
+It is listed on the National Register of Historic Places and the Civil War Discovery Trail.
+The Confederate Cemetery, located just a few blocks away, is also on the National Register.

 18. The Extraordinary Escape: Stroll through Eureka Springs, an Ozark Mountain town known for its beautiful Victorian architecture, winding mountainside streets and shops, fine art galleries, and restaurants.